-Asset Useful life as per Schedule I the
+Asset Useful life as per Schedule II of the act

-Furniture and fixtures 10 ye
+Furniture and fixtures 10 years

-Vehicles 8 ye
+Vehicles 8 years

-Computers 3 ye
+Computers 3 years

 Depreciation method, useful lives and residual values are reviewed at each financial year-end and adjusted if appropriate.
 Based on technical evaluation and consequent advice, the management believes that its estimates of useful lives as given above best represent the period over which management expects to use these assets.